thuc248997/userboard-rzv2m/meta-userboard-rzv2m/recipes-bsp/flash-writer/README.md

 => run bootnfs
 ```

-Note please, according to the above u-boot settings, we don't need the tftp download, instead we use nfs download.
-The download method here is a little different from the method documented on Renesas Official guides.
+Note please, according to the above u-boot settings, we don't need the tftp download, instead we use the nfs download.
+The download method here is a little different from the method documented on Renesas Official Guides.
 Thus we can bypass a step on the `tftp` setting.

 #### 3. Update the Core-image to the eMMC storage